 - 1. Vision: Walls rebuilt, gather and re-establish Israel back in Jerusalem - 2.
 Mission: To rebuild the walls of Jerusalem - 3.
 Plan: Pray, approach the king, gather needed resources, secure introductions, get help, travel to Jerusalem, work on construction, handle challenges, keep praying, trust in God, finish the job. - 4.
-Note: In leadership, different tasks are needed at different phases in your leadership: - b.
-There is a time for asking questions - c.
-A time for grieving - d.
-A time for prayer and fasting - e.
-A time for confession, intercession, and supplication - f.
-A time for taking risks (Nehemiah stayed ready for an opportunity to ask the King for help.
+Note: In leadership, different tasks are needed at different phases or "times" in your leadership: - 1) There is a time for asking questions - 2) A time for grieving - 3) A time for prayer and fasting - 4) A time for confession, intercession, and supplication - 5) A time for taking risks (Nehemiah stayed ready for an opportunity to ask the King for help.
 When an opportunity came, he told the king the desires of the heart.
-And then, he asked for specific help-letters and supplies.)

-g.
-A time for taking action (he set out and pursued his mission)
+And then, he asked for specific help-letters and supplies.) - 6) A time for taking action (he set out and pursued his mission)